Finished the Kaguya-sama: Love Is War anime and feeling lost? You’re likely wondering where to jump into the

 What Major Story Arcs Does the Manga Cover After the Anime?

-Here is a spoiler-light preview of what’s next, showing the incredible topical authority the manga develops in its later stages:
+Here is a spoiler-light preview of what’s next, showing the incredible topical authority the

 - Ai Hayasaka’s Character Arc: The story puts a major focus on Kaguya’s loyal assistant.
 It explores her personal struggles, her desire for a normal life, and the complexities of her relationship with the Shinomiya family.